Canadian Team

 Participants can choose to compete virtually or attend the in-person event, which offers additional perks such as inspiring guest speakers and networking opportunities.
 The contest is completely free to enter, and top-performing teams will receive prizes in recognition of their achievements.

-Schools across Ontario participated in the 2023 contest
+Schools across Canada participated in the 2025 contest

 Register